razorpay/razorpay-php-testapp/README.md

 # Demo
 You can see a demo of the php-testapp by opening up the demo.html file on your browser.
 Follow the steps below:
-1. Copy the contents of config.php.sample to config.php
+1. Copy the contents of config.php.sample to config.php.
-2. Enter your key id / key secret in the config.php file
+2. Enter your key id / key secret in the config.php file.
+3. If you'd like a currency other than INR, change the displayCurrency to whatever currency you'd like.
-3. Watch the demo to test out automatic or manual checkout
+4. Watch the demo to test out automatic or manual checkout.

 ## Contents:
 1. Automatic checkout test app